 Charcoal is exceptionally abrasive and, as it accelerates enamel deterioration, it can have a serious impact on the structural integrity of the teeth.

 The results you may get through activated charcoal teeth whitening will likely be undone as enamel is stripped away and the yellowish dentin underneath is exposed.
 This can produce a blotchy, uneven, and mottled look to the teeth, similar to staining patterns caused by tetracycline and fluorosis.
-These deeper and unsightly discolorations are often treatable only thorough more involved cosmetic procedures such as porcelain crowns, porcelain veneers, or dental bonding, making at-home tooth whitening with charcoal a potentially expensive experiment and providing one more reason to avoid this unsafe and ultimately ineffective method of brightening the smile.
+These deeper and unsightly discolorations are often treatable only through more involved cosmetic procedures such as porcelain crowns, porcelain veneers, or dental bonding, making at-home tooth whitening with charcoal a potentially expensive experiment and providing one more reason to avoid this unsafe and ultimately ineffective method of brightening the smile.

 Our Teeth Whitening Services